imandr/pyweb/README.rst

 Application and Handler Lifetime
 --------------------------------

-The WebPieApp object is created _once_ when the web server starts and it exists until the server stops whereas WebPieHandler objects are created for each individual HTTP request.
-When Handler object is created, it receives the pointer to the App object as its constructor argiment.
-Also, for convenience, Handler object's App member always pointt to the App object.
-This allows the App object to keep some persistent information and let Handler objects access it.
+The WebPieApp object is created *once* when the web server starts and it exists until the server stops whereas WebPieHandler objects are created for each individual HTTP request.
+When the handler object is created, it receives the pointer to the app object as its constructor argument.
+Also, for convenience, Handler object's App member always pointt to the app object.
+This allows the app object to keep some persistent information and let handler objects access it.
 For example, or clock application can also maintain number of requests it has received:

 .. code-block:: python